youssef12-gif/backend-learning-hub-26/Level-2/Session_2/Theory/theory.md

 -   ❌ **Manual dependency management** → Hard to test
 -   ❌ **Mixing concerns** → Business logic in route handlers

-> [!NOTE]
-> See [tech.md](tech.md#1-express-vs-nestjs-implementation) for a code comparison between a "messy" Express app and a structured NestJS app.

 ### Why NestJS Was Created